Chernobyl exclusion zone: Access and tourism

 A portion of the finale of the Netflix documentary Our Planet, released in 2019, was filmed in the Exclusion Zone.
 The area was used as the primary example of how quickly an ecosystem can recover and thrive in the absence of human interference.

 In 2019, Chernobyl Spirit Company released Atomik Vodka, the first consumer product made from materials grown and cultivated in the exclusion zone.

 On 11 April 2022, the zone administration department suspended the validity of passes that allowed access to the exclusion zone, for the duration of martial law in Ukraine.
+The zone remains closed to tourists as of April 2026.

 Illegal activities

 The poaching of game, illegal logging, and metal salvage have been problems within the zone.
 Despite police control, intruders started infiltrating the perimeter to remove potentially contaminated materials, from televisions to toilet seats, especially in Pripyat, where the residents of about 30 high-rise apartment buildings had to leave all of their belongings behind.
 In 2007, the Ukrainian government adopted more severe criminal and administrative penalties for illegal activities in the alienation zone, as well as reinforced units assigned to these tasks.
 The population of Przewalski's horse, introduced to the Exclusion Zone in 1998, has reportedly fallen since 2005 due to poaching.